What You Need to Know About Bike Maintenance

 1. Know How to Fix a Puncture

 Yes, it is annoying, but even if you’re the luckiest cyclist in the history of two wheels, you will one day get a puncture.
 You could hire a team of professionals to follow you in a support car, plan to walk to the nearest bike shop miles away, or hope that some other rider will come to your aid, but wouldn’t knowing how to fix it yourself just be easier?
 Fixing a puncture isn’t difficult, but it does require practice to do it correctly – and importantly on race day, to do it quickly.
 Practice at home so that when the time comes, you’re ready with your tyre levers.
-Here’s an article that will help!
+Here’s an article and video that will help!

 * And remember, if you do find yourself with a puncture during a race, you have to fix it yourself.
 Wouldn’t you rather learn now than to find your race ruined by a pothole or a little piece of glass?